-- F1.6.2 Where F1.6.1 b) or F1.6.1 c) are applied, students must submit the amended thesis by the following deadline: - minor amendments within 3 months of formal notification of the examiners' decision - major amendments within 12 months of formal notification of the examiners' decision
+- F1.6.2 The Faculty Research Degrees Committee will consider the recommendation of the examiners and: - (i) Endorse the recommendation; or - (ii) Reject the recommendation and approve an alternate outcome - F1.6.3 Where F1.6.1 b) or F1.6.1 c) are applied, students must submit the amended thesis by the following deadline: - minor amendments within 3 months of formal notification of the examiners' decision - major amendments within 12 months of formal notification of the examiners' decision - F1.6.4 Normally only one further opportunity to submit the amended thesis will be permitted within the approved timescales in F1.6.2. - F1.6.5 If the thesis is not amended to the satisfaction of the examiners by the deadline, the Examination Panel may recommend one of the following to the Faculty Research Degrees Committee: - a) The degree of MPhil is awarded subject to the presentation of the thesis amended to the satisfaction of the examiners or: - b) The thesis does not satisfy the criteria for a postgraduate research award, the degree is not awarded with no opportunity for re-examination. - F1.6.6 In the case of F1.6.4 b) the student will be formally withdrawn from their programme of study by the Faculty Research Degrees Committee with immediate effect. - F1.6.7 In the case of a PhD by Published Work the student may be re-examined once subject to the satisfactory completion of additional work, but MPhil may not be awarded.

-- F1.6.3 Normally only one further opportunity to submit the amended thesis will be permitted within the approved timescales in F1.6.2. - F1.6.4 If the thesis is not amended to the satisfaction of the examiners by the deadline, the Examination Panel may recommend one of the following to the Faculty Research Degrees Committee: - a) The degree of MPhil is awarded subject to the presentation of the thesis amended to the satisfaction of the examiners or: - b) The thesis does not satisfy the criteria for a postgraduate research award, the degree is not awarded with no opportunity for re-examination. - F1.6.5 In the case of F1.6.4 b) the student will be formally withdrawn from their programme of study by the Faculty Research Degrees Committee with immediate effect. - F1.6.6 In the case of a PhD by Published Work the student may be re-examined once subject to the satisfactory completion of additional work, but MPhil may not be awarded. - F1.6.7 Where a student submits an amended thesis in accordance with F1.6.2 and the external examiner becomes unable to continue in their role or provide a response after a period of 15 working days, the Faculty Research Degrees Committee may: - a) Accept confirmation from the internal examiner that the thesis has been amended to their satisfaction, where the examination team comprises of an internal and external examiner; or - b) Accept confirmation from the remaining external examiner that the thesis has been amended to their satisfaction, where the examination team comprises of two external examiners. - F1.6.8 Where the examiners' recommendations are not unanimous, the Faculty Research Degrees Committee may: - a) Accept the recommendation of the external examiner, where the examination team comprises an internal and external examiner; or - b) Accept a majority recommendation, where the examination team comprises an internal examiner and two external examiners; or - c) Appoint an additional external examiner where the initial examination team comprises two external examiners. - F1.6.9 Where an additional external examiner is appointed, they must provide an independent written report on the thesis and examination reports.
-A further oral examination may also be conducted. - F1.6.10 Based on the reports and recommendations of the examiners, the Faculty Research Degrees Committee will either: - a) Confirm the recommendation of the examiners or; - b) In exceptional circumstances, propose an amended recommendation subject to seeking clarification from the Chair of the Examination Panel - F1.6.11 Following recommendation by the examiners that an award should be made, the student is required to provide the Research & Enterprise Training Institute with a final, hard copy version of the approved thesis.
+- F1.6.8 Where a student submits an amended thesis in accordance with F1.6.2 and the external examiner becomes unable to continue in their role or provide a response after a period of 15 working days, the Faculty Research Degrees Committee may: - Accept confirmation from the internal examiner that the thesis has been amended to their satisfaction, where the examination team comprises of an internal and external examiner; or - Accept confirmation from the remaining external examiner that the thesis has been amended to their satisfaction, where the examination team comprises of two external examiners. - F1.6.9 Where the examiners' recommendations are not unanimous, the Faculty Research Degrees Committee may: - a) Accept the recommendation of the external examiner, where the examination team comprises an internal and external examiner; or - b) Accept a majority recommendation, where the examination team comprises an internal examiner and two external examiners; or - Appoint an additional external examiner where the initial examination team comprises two external examiners. - F1.6.10 Where an additional external examiner is appointed, they must provide an independent written report on the thesis and examination reports.
+A further oral examination may also be conducted. - F1.6.11 Based on the reports and recommendations of the examiners, the Faculty Research Degrees Committee will either: - a) Confirm the recommendation of the examiners or; - b) In exceptional circumstances, propose an amended recommendation subject to seeking clarification from the Chair of the Examination Panel - F1.6.12 Following recommendation by the examiners that an award should be made, the student is required to provide the Research & Enterprise Training Institute with a final, electronic version of the approved thesis.